anusii/podnotes/exercises/Ex4_FlutterGettingStarted.md

 ### Tackle a Podnotes issue<a name="podnotes_issue"></a>

-Now you can have a go at contributing to an issue in the Podnotes repo.
-Create a branch, make your changes, and submit a pull request.
+Now you can have a go at contributing to an [issue in the Podnotes repo](https://github.com/anusii/podnotes/issues).

+Pick an issue, create a branch, make your changes, and submit a pull request - we're excited to see your contributions!

 Feel free to also log an issue, providing details of your platform and how to replicate the problem.